 Learn more about culinary travel with our Food Travel Guides

-How to Take Picture of Food
+How to Take a Picture of Food When Traveling

 We didn’t start With Husband In Tow as a food photography blog or even a food blog.
 We started as a general travel blog.
 It wasn’t until a few years in that we started to focus more on food travel and food photos.
 When I look back at many of my earliest posts with food photos, I cringe.
 It took a long time to learn how to photograph food.
 Even now there are meals that I just can’t seem to get right.
+Some of that might be wine-influenced, some of it is because some meals are tough to capture.

 I started by learning some food photography tips for beginners.
 Then, I moved onto some more advanced food photography techniques.
 In the end, I needed to focus on learning travel food photography skills, which are very different from capturing food images in a studio.
 Taking a travel photo, of food or otherwise, is hard.
 Food travel photography is hard.
-In this post, we will share tips on how to take a food photo when traveling.
+In this post, we will share tips on how to take better food pictures when traveling.

 Eventually, I learned how to edit food and travel photos for purposes of this blog and our social media channels.
 The best part?
 I got to learn photography while traveling the world, and eating all the food!
 I might not have one of the best food photography blogs, but if I can take food blog photos, so can you.